 - The north facing slope was filled and re-graded during the construction of the new passing lane in 2007.
 Vegetation, consisting primarily of horsetails, has naturally established on the fill slope.
 The fill slope was not topsoiled or seeded after completion of construction. - The highway is slightly super-elevated and drains towards the north facing slope.
 In the past, rainwater falling either directly onto the slope face or from runoff has caused rill erosion.
-There was no evidence of rill erosion observed during the recent inspection due to the established vegetation. - A culvert located at approximate km 13.1 discharges onto a small armoured splash pad located at the midpoint of the north facing slope.
-The splash pad consists of sparsely placed rounded to sub-rounded riprap extending approximately 1 to 2 m past the culvert outfall.
-During sustained or intense precipitation events water drains over the splash pad onto the lightly vegetated fill which has formed a channel extending from the splash pad to the toe of the embankment.
-Effects of erosion have decreased since 2010 partly due to the increase in vegetation along the slope. - The km 13.1 culvert inlet is elevated above the ditch base by approximately 0.15 m.
+There was no evidence of rill erosion observed during the recent inspection due to the established vegetation. - A culvert located at approximate km 13.1 historically discharged onto a small armoured splash pad located at the midpoint of the north facing slope.
+The splash pad consisted of sparsely placed rounded to sub-rounded rip-rap extending approximately 1 to 2 m past the culvert outfall.
+During sustained or intense precipitation events, water drains over the splash pad onto the lightly vegetated fill which has formed a channel extending from the splash pad to the toe of the embankment.
+This issue was addressed in 2015 through installation of a soft revetment, scour protection mat extending from the culvert outlet to the toe of the slope.
+The rip-rap from the old splash pad was collected and anchored at the culvert outlet for additional energy dissipation and protection.
+The system appeared to be performing relatively well during the site visit. - The km 13.1 culvert inlet is elevated above the ditch base by approximately 0.15 m.
 This allows surface water to pond around the culvert inlet and potentially infiltrate into the highway embankment. - The sideslope in the vicinity of the culvert outlet at km 12.9 was observed to be locally steeper than the surrounding sideslopes, a condition noted in previous inspections.
 There appears to be some disturbance near the bottom of the sideslope above the culvert outlet.
 It is unclear at this time what has caused the disturbance.
-The disturbance appears less pronounced than previous inspections. - Seepage areas identified in previous inspections were not visible during the recent site inspection.
+The disturbance appears unchanged from recent inspections. - Seepage areas identified in previous inspections were not visible during the recent site inspection.
 The seepage areas were first identified during a call-out in 2008 and were attributed to horizontal drains which had been buried during the construction of the passing lane.
 The seepage areas are likely obscured by the sideslope vegetation. - The horizontal drainage galleries located at the toe of the embankment near Modeste Creek were inspected.
-The east gallery was opened and two of the nine drainage pipes were observed to be flowing.
-The west gallery was opened and one of the nine drainage pipes was observed to be flowing. - The gabion basket structure that supports and armors the drainage gallery discharge was in good condition.
+The east gallery was opened and zero of the nine drainage pipes were observed to be flowing.
+The west gallery was opened and two of the nine drainage pipes was observed to be flowing. - The gabion basket structure that supports and armors the drainage gallery discharge was in relatively good condition aside from minor basket bulging.
 As noted in previous inspections, some minor erosion from surface water flow was noted on the west flank of the structure.
 The culvert installed through the gabion basket was conveying water from the drainage galleries to Modeste Creek.